 Read more from our current catalog (pdf)…

 Career Talk is an information session that covers all program information, the admissions process and all aspects of the career.
-Due to the complex nature of the weighted admissions process, students are encouraged to attend a career talk as soon as they have interest in the program to make sure they have a clear understanding of the process.
+Due to the complex nature of the weighted admissions process, students are encouraged to review the career talk as soon as they have interest in the program to make sure they have a clear understanding of the career and the acceptance process.

-The DMS program strictly adheres to all the Health Sciences and Nursing Division policies, which are detailed on the division admissions information page.
+The DMS program strictly adheres to all the Health and Wellness Division policies, which are detailed on the division admissions information page.

 Supplemental Admission Process

-The DMS program is designed as a 1 + 1 program, where Phase I includes your general education and related courses, which may be taken at Greenville Tech or any articulating college.
+The DMS program is designed as a 1 + 1 program, where Phase I includes your general education and related courses, which may be taken at Greenville Technical College or any articulating college.

 Upon successful completion of Phase I, qualified students are eligible to apply to Phase II, which includes the academic and clinical instruction.

-Admission into the Greenville Tech DMS program Phase I does not guarantee admission into Phase II of the program.
+Admission into the Greenville Technical College DMS program Phase I does not guarantee admission into Phase II of the program.
 Phase II admission is competitive based on weighted admission scores and the relative scores of the applicant pool each year.

 DMS Weighted Admissions form (pdf)